Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 [2021-08-26 14:43:38-0700] INFO - prefect.FlowRunner | Flow run SUCCESS: all reference tasks succeeded
 ```

-From the information that Prefect logs, by default, to `stdout`, it looks like
+From the information that Prefect logs (to `stdout`, by default), it looks like
-all _tasks_ executed successfully.
+all of the _tasks_ executed successfully.
 Next, let's look at the results.

 ### Interpreting the Results